Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Vargouille (MPMM).md

 aliases: ["Vargouille"]
 ---
 # Vargouille
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-251, Volo's Guide to Monsters p.
-195*
+251*

 Shrieking, flapping, and hideous to behold—with a body like a severed head and wings in place of ears—vargouilles boil out of the Abyss to infest other planes of existence, such as Carceri, where they are a menace.
 Each vargouille carries a disease that creates more of its kind; a flock of vargouilles on the wing is a plague of chaos and evil.